Widdi97/Spoty/help.md

 Data Dump of [spotify-tui](https://github.com/Rigellute/spotify-tui) CLI help command

 ## SUBCOMMANDS:
-    help        Prints this message or the help of the given subcommand(s) list        Lists devices, liked songs and playlists [aliases: l] play        Plays a uri or another spotify item by name [aliases: p] playback    Interacts with the playback of a device [aliases: pb] search      Searches for tracks, albums and more [aliases: s]
+    play        Plays a uri or another spotify item by name [aliases: p] playback    Interacts with the playback of a device [aliases: pb]

 ## - PLAY -